-Saint Petersburg is often referred to as the second capital of Russia and is highly competitive with Moscow in regards to tourism service and cultural leisure.
-Below are some tips for those who care less of the amounts spent on their trip but focus on the unforgettable experience.
+Saint Petersburg is often referred to as the second capital of Russia and is highly competitive with Moscow in regard to tourism service and cultural leisure.
+Below are some tips for those who care less about the amounts spent on their trip but focus on the unforgettable experience.

-Having been a former place of residence of Russian emperor family and their multitudinary relatives, Saint Petersburg still keeps a memory of the Czarist Russia which is mostly hidden in splendid palaces widely scattered throughout the city.
-They are not only landmarks for the photo stops but also play a role of different event venues from music concerts to Gala Dinners and weddings.
-You can book a private party in Emperor style or visit a folklore show with a welcome drink and Russian style dinner — options depend only on your budget.
-There are also interactive events like conducting an orchestra: you can feel a real orchestra director making violinists, pianists and trumpeters play according to your orders.
-In addition, being a centre of art and culture, Saint Petersburg has many professional and talented photographers who are always willing to organize a photoshoot in a palace interior for you.
+Having been a former place of residence of the Russian emperor family and their multitudinary relatives, Saint Petersburg still keeps a memory of the Czarist Russia which is mostly hidden in splendid palaces widely scattered throughout the city.
+They are not only landmarks for the photo stops but also play the role in different event venues from music concerts to Gala Dinners and weddings.
+You can book a private party in Emperor style or visit a folklore show with a welcome drink and Russian-style dinner — options depend only on your budget.
+There are also interactive events like conducting an orchestra: you can feel a real orchestra director making violinists, pianists, and trumpeters play according to your orders.
+In addition, being a center of art and culture, Saint Petersburg has many professional and talented photographers who are always willing to organize a photoshoot in a palace interior for you.

 Theatres of Saint Petersburg are the real gem for classical music lovers so if you are keen on high-end performances, you shouldn’t miss one at Mariinsky and Mikhailovsky theatres.
-Most famous ballets like Swan Lake and Nutcracker take place regularly so make sure you book best seats in stalls or royal boxes in advance!
+Most famous ballets like Swan Lake and Nutcracker take place regularly so make sure you book the best seat installs or royal boxes in advance!

-If you are tired of familiar Mercedes top-vehicles, there are special treats for you.
+If you are tired of familiar Mercedes top vehicles, there are special treats for you.
 For those who don’t have fear of heights, there are regular helicopter city tours; prices start from 8 000 RUB per 15 minutes and include the best views of Saint Petersburg; it can be an adventurous trip with friends or a romantic date in the sky.
-If you are more of a land traveller, than it’s time to leave a car and take your seat in a horse-drawn vehicle — just like in the 18th century!
-The most recommended routes for a horse-drawn vehicle are located in suburbs of Saint Petersburg: parks of Pavlovsk, Pushkin, Peterhof where this experience will give you a feeling of a duke who arrived at the Tsar residence with a visit.
+If you are more of a land traveler, then it’s time to leave a car and take your seat in a horse-drawn vehicle — just like in the 18th century!
+The most recommended routes for a horse-drawn vehicle are located in the suburbs of Saint Petersburg: parks of Pavlovsk, Pushkin, Peterhof where this experience will give you a feeling of a duke who arrived at the Tsar residence with a visit.

-Wide range of luxury hotels in Saint Petersburg lets anyone choose the one which fully satisfies their demands.
+A wide range of luxury hotels in Saint Petersburg lets anyone choose the one which fully satisfies their demands.
 The most popular five-star hotels are located in the heart of Saint Petersburg, near Saint Isaac Cathedral and the Hermitage.
-Among them are Sofitel (Ex-W Saint Petersburg), recently opened Lotte Hotel Saint Petersburg and of course splendid Four Seasons.
+Among them are Sofitel (Ex-W Saint Petersburg), recently opened Lotte Hotel Saint Petersburg, and of course splendid Four Seasons.
 For those who love royal interiors and exquisite decorations, the State Hermitage Museum Official Hotel will be the best place to stay.
-It is located quite further from Nevskiy prospect, and, surprisingly, the Hermitage museum, but its services and designs might be worth walking or driving to the main landmarks of the city.
+It is located quite further from Nevskiy's prospect, and, surprisingly, the Hermitage museum, but its services and designs might be worth walking or driving to the main landmarks of the city.

-Travelling from or to Saint Petersburg by train can be a luxury experience, too.
-Compartments in the brand overnight daily trains which can take you to Moscow, the capital of Russia, are sometimes considered as five-star hotel rooms with a bathroom, shower, hot meals and travelling kits.
-Such compartments can be booked for only two people or a single traveller for maximal comfort.
+Traveling from or to Saint Petersburg by train can be a luxury experience, too.
+Compartments in the brand overnight daily trains which can take you to Moscow, the capital of Russia, are sometimes considered as five-star hotel rooms with a bathroom, shower, hot meals, and travel kits.
+Such compartments can be booked for only two people or a single traveler for maximal comfort.
 For faster travel between Moscow and Saint Petersburg, you certainly should choose Sapsan trains which travel time is only 4 hours.
 Its first-class carriages serve hot meals, newest correspondence and include wi-fi and sockets as well as drinks.

 The railway stations have business lounge rooms for those who want to wait for their train departure with a maximum of comfort; prices start from 190 RUB per the first hour and 95 RUB for each hour after.